05 Nov 5 Questions About Winterizing Your Home

 Additionally, winterizing your home has benefits, such as improve indoor air quality and energy efficiency improves the environment.

-The benefits are driven by controlling your home airflow through insulation because heating (and cooling) systems do not work as hard.
+Improving your home airflow through insulation benefits you because heating (and cooling) systems do not work as hard.
 The reduced workload means less energy costs because the HVAC system is not constantly in use during the winter, which translates into reduced savings for you, the homeowner.

 Another great benefit of winterization is improved air quality.
 Particularly in the Atlanta area, air quality can be an issue.
 To really generate benefits of winterization, then consider a professional inspection of your furnace and heating ducts.
 If these units are old and dirty, then that filth infects the air that is blown throughout your home.
 Following the inspection, then homeowners can set a schedule to check and replace, as needed, the furnace filter.
 Furnace filter replacements are something any homeowner can complete.